PringlesGang/SG0-StyledHorribleFix/README.md

 In addition to that, this release also tries to improve consistency with the CoZ patches wherever possible, as well as simply improving the translation in other small ways.

 ### Contact
 Have you found an issue with the subs, big or small?
 Found something that could be improved on?
 An inconsistency with the Committee of Zero patches?
 Something else?
-Feel free to open an issue, or a pull request!
+Feel free to open an issue, open a pull request or simply shoot me a message!

 You can contact me on Discord under the username `pringlesgang`.